 Note: For this to work as expected you need to have a non-Google-manufactured device that wants to use the Google service so as to be able to generate the Google.com device activation code.

 - Launch the smart or streaming device that wants to use the Google service and generate the activation code to link the device and your Google account together.
 This could be a device that has any Google service as an option to sign in.
 Or a device that is not using the Google Android OS as its OS.
-For example, Samsung Smart TV that uses Tizen or LG that uses WebOS.
+For example, Samsung Smart TV uses Tizen or LG TV that uses WebOS.

 - Open a browser on your smartphone or computer and visit mail.google.com to sign in to your Google account with the account username and password.